AresMUSH/aresmush.com/tutorials/code/docker.md

     docker-compose up
 ```

-2. In a **new** PowerShell/Terminal window, launch a shell connected to the container:
+2. In a **new** PowerShell/Terminal window, launch a shell connected to the container.
+Your docker image may be different than `ares-docker_game_1` depending on how Docker names it:

 ```
     docker exec -it ares-docker_game_1 /bin/bash -l